PaoloReyes/Jackal-Jetson-Xavier-SDK/README.md

 ```

 - **Optional**
-- `growpart` (for expanding the partitions described better in the following section)
+   - `growpart` (for expanding the partitions, described better in the Installation section)

 To install these utility on Ubuntu, you can run:
    ```bash